Writing Tips. To Write is To Live

 These are two best pieces of advice one can get.
 Just don’t misunderstand them.

 When I say, ‘Write what you know,” I want you to express emotions you understand.
 Don’t write about jealousy if you have never felt it.
 Your idea of the emotion and the emotion itself are two different things.
 I understand that sometimes we have to write about things and/or feelings we only have a vague idea of.
 For example, you can’t possibly know what a parent who lost her child feels unless you were that parent (and I hope it is not/will never be the case.)
 In this case, read.
 Read books, stories, life experiences.
 Find this feeling, find the words.
 Don’t expect the reader to feel for your character if you don’t feel for it yourself.

 Is there any software to write?

 I recommend Grammarly!
 The free Spell Checker & Grammar Checker by Grammarly serves you write clearly and positively on Gmail, Facebook, Twitter, Linkedin, Tumblr, and almost anywhere else on the Web.
 With Grammarly, you can always be assured that your information are mistake-free and say what you mean.
 Being a blogger, an ESL teacher, and ESL speaker at the same time, we need a useful tool which will check grammar just in the current time of writing a post right on our blog page.
 I think that Grammarly is the excellent choice among modern offerings.
-Click here to get 1 week free Grammarly premium.
+Grammarly offers 1 week free premium for new user.